This is a blog post for the www.pianoworks.co.uk website. For more information about

 In a wine-making region of Germany, around the 1400s, a young man named Johannes observed these presses and wondered if they could be extended to other areas.
 He ventured into the printing of text and sought to improve on the existing machines.
 And while he was not the first to use the screw press for printing text, he did come up with improvements for the process of doing so.
 Among his innovations were a movable under-table which allowed sheets below the press to be quickly changed, the use of a more durable oil-based ink instead of water-based ones, and a method itself for mass-producing the movable type blocks more quickly.
 Johannes Gutenberg's press revolutionised the printing world.
 But he didn't just stop there.

 It did not take long for him to realise that the printing press could be extended to music.
 The complexities involved had put off other printers before him - the lines of the stave had to be carefully placed on the paper, then the notes placed on top with no margin for error, and checked countless times.
 A dot out of place, and the printed product was useless.
 It also involved training apprentices to use the expensive technology.
 But it did revolutionise the Classical music world.
 Scores no longer had to be laboriously copied by hand.
 Musical symbols were now standardised through common use.
-Musicians were able to access printed music, and composers could disseminate their compositions, making a living from their work without sole reliance on patronage.
+Musicians were able to access printed music, and composers could disseminate their compositions, making a living from their work without sole reliance on royal influences and patronage.
 Above all, this meant there was a sudden abundance in the number of Classical works available for composers to study, analyse and learn from.

 For more information about piano lessons in Muswell Hill, Crouch End and surrounding areas, please visit the pianoworks.co.uk site by clicking here.